ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/istio.md

 By default, Istio mTLS certificates are valid for 90 days, but get rotated every day.

-$productName$ updates the mTLS certificates as they are rotated, so you don't need to worry about certificate expiration.
+Emissary updates the mTLS certificates as they are rotated, so you don't need to worry about certificate expiration.

-To test that $productName$ is properly rotating certificates, shorten the TTL of the Istio certificates by setting the following environment variables in the `istiod` container in the `istio-system` Namespace:
+To test that Emissary is properly rotating certificates, shorten the TTL of the Istio certificates by setting the following environment variables in the `istiod` container in the `istio-system` Namespace:

    ```yaml